Toy Story (SNES)

 Daytoyna

+DAYTOYNA DRIVE RC CAR BACK TO ANDY'S HOUSE TO PICK UP BUZZ.
 HINT: YOU GET TWO STARS FOR EVERY POWER CELL YOU COLLECT TO KEEP RC ON THE MOVE.

-Pre-stage text stored at BE4BB for "Daytoyna", a Genesis- and PC-exclusive level that came after Roller Bob.
+Pre-stage text stored at BE4BB for "Daytoyna", a Genesis and PC exclusive level that came after Roller Bob.
 It was probably cut due to issues with porting its pseudo-3D engine to SNES hardware.

-See if some of the 2D graphics are still here as well (Woody on RC, the power cells on the road).
+To do: See if some of the 2D graphics are still here as well (Woody on RC, the power cells on the road). |

 Bonus Stage

+WOW!
+YOU COLLECTED ENOUGH STARS FOR A BONUS GAME!!!
 THE BETTER YOU DO, THE MORE HIT POINTS YOU'LL GET!
+LETS PLAY SHOOTING STARS!

 Stored at BE596 is text for the post-level bonus stage found only in the Genesis version.